MarcoThies/urbook/README.md

 - [x] get it running in docker

 ## Project status
-The project is currently in development.
-We anticipate that the MVP will be ready for demonstration by and the next steps are being planned.
+The project is currently paused.